corbane/Ghx/Readme.md

 The `Rhino Code` plugin is in this repository under the `editor` folder.

-now, define a breakpoint and press F5.
+now, define a breakpoint and press F5 or F4.

 > If the Rhino process is not found, a selection box asks you to select it.

+The F4 key is an auto reload shortcut. it stops the debugger, waits for a delay for compilation of the source (for example: 1s) and automatically restarts the debugger.